 Academic and Professional Standards

 Students must maintain a B (3.0) cumulative grade point average or higher.
 Students must earn a pass/satisfactory grade in courses that do not require a letter grade.
-Grades below B- are not acceptable for degree credit and students must retake the course and/or complete a remediation plan for the course (no course grade remediation is available in the Master of Business Administration and Counseling and Human Development and students must retake any course with a grade below B-).
+Grades below B- are not acceptable for degree credit and students must retake the course and/or complete a remediation plan for the course (no course grade remediation is available in the Master of Business Administration, Counseling and Human Development or Nursing, and students must retake any course with a grade below B-).
 Students who fail to meet the academic or disciplinary professional standards as defined by the discipline may be placed on probation, or recommended for dismissal, by the program director.
 The probationary status will be automatically recorded on the official academic transcript.
-Upon authorization of the Dean of Graduate Affairs, dismissal status will be recorded on the official academic transcript.
+Upon authorization of the Office of Graduate Affairs, dismissal status will be recorded on the official academic transcript.

 Ethical and professional behavior reflects a core value of Walsh University to educate "its students to become leaders in service to others...in the Judeo-Christian tradition" (from Walsh mission statement).
 Accordingly, graduate students are expected to maintain consistent ethical and professional behavior in their courses and in their fieldwork in communities where they practice and serve.
 All Walsh graduate programs provide education in professional and ethical behavior in conjunction with relevant professional codes of ethics and/or codes of ethics of their academic units.
 Students are expected to consult their program handbooks for specific expectations for ethical and professional behavior in their programs.